What piqued your interest in getting your permit to concealed carry?

 Overall, your life will change when you decide it’s time to exercise your right to bear arms and carry every day.

-But if you do find yourself in a defensive gun use…do you have the right CCW Insurance?
-I walk through why I chose USCCA to protect my family and me.
+But if you do find yourself in a defensive gun use…do you have the right “concealed carry insurance?”
+I walk through why I chose USCCA for its education of how to prevent dangerous encounters, what to do during one, and the aftermath.
+Plus all memberships get personal liability insurance.

 You will also find yourself being more observant and aware of your surroundings.
 You will also find yourself avoiding more potential drama than you did before you carried.